LukeMcCann/Atari_AssemblyProjects/README.md

     This project requires an Assembler to compile code and an Atari emulator to run the projects.
-I am using the Stella Emulator and DASM to create the project, I have included the version of DASM in the ProjectRelatedFiles/DASM folder along with instructions on compiling 6502 assembly language.
+I am using the Stella Emulator and DASM to create the project, I have included the version of DASM (and a Stella.exe) in the ProjectRelatedFiles folder read on for assistance in assembling 6502 assembly.

 ---------------------------------------------------